 * If the school leaving certificate required for a dentistry degree has not yet been obtained at the time of application, proof of this must be submitted as soon as possible.
 In this case, the most recent end-of-year report must be sent in advance.

-After a positive assessment of the application documents, applicants are invited to a "general admission test" (written single choice test and personal one-on-one interview) at DPU.
+After a positive assessment of the application documents, applicants are invited to a admission test (written single choice test and personal one-on-one interview) at DPU.

 General higher education entrance qualification/special higher education entrance qualification:

-Once the admission process has been completed, a commission then ranks the candidates who are admitted to the course based on the results.
-A study group of around 48 students starts in the summer and winter semesters of each academic year.
+Once the admission process has been completed, a commission then ranks the candidates who are admitted to the programme based on the results.
+An academic cohort of around 48 students starts in the summer and winter semesters of each academic year.